20th Jul 2017

 We promote equal access to justice for all individuals regardless of wealth, position, age, race, religious belief, sex, sexual identity or ability.

-The Australian Lawyers Alliance has been effective in fighting for access to justice in many areas, making submissions to Parliamentary inquiries and engaging in advocacy on diverse issues including funding for community legal centres, guardianship and counter-terrorism laws.
+The Australian Lawyers Alliance (ALA) has been effective in fighting for access to justice in many areas, making submissions to parliamentary inquiries and engaging in advocacy on diverse issues including funding for community legal centres, guardianship and counter-terrorism laws.

 We support the Productivity Commission’s recommendation in its Access to Justice report that funding for community legal centres (CLCs) and legal aid be substantially increased, and that CLCs should be funded to engage in “strategic advocacy and law reform activities that seek to identify and remedy systemic issues and so reduce demand for frontline services”.
 As the Productivity Commission notes, facilitating access to justice by funding these services in fact saves money by resolving legal problems early and preventing them from escalating.
 Encouraging CLCs to engage in advocacy is an investment in legal efficiency, as CLCs have unique insight into how the legal system affects the most vulnerable.